ventinus/picam-node/README.md

 ## Progress

 ### Next steps
-- start picam process on boot
+- start script on boot
 - hook up with external battery
 - assemble physical components to something wearable
 - support more/all command line args in config